b3tinsky/---Orange-Compiler/Testing/orange_testing.md

     - Declare a variable
     - Declare multiple variables with commas
     - No variable type mixing
+- Function names can't be the same as variable names and viceversa

 ## Tests
 These input files must be designed with tests in mind before the compiler is finished.
 Each input file must state in itself what its testing as a comment in the Orange Language as well.